U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation: Experiments

 \paragraph{BUSI} The BUSI dataset~\cite{al2020dataset} is made up of ultrasound images depicting normal, benign, and malignant breast cancer cases along with their corresponding segmentation maps.
 For our study, we utilized 647 ultrasound images representing both benign and malignant breast tumors.
 All these images were consistently resized to the dimensions of $256 \times 256$.
 The dataset offers a comprehensive collection of images that aid in the detection and differentiation of various types of breast tumors, providing valuable insights for medical professionals and researchers.

 \paragraph{GlaS} The GlaS dataset~\cite{valanarasu2021medical} is comprised of 612 Standard Definition (SD) frames from 31 sequences.
 Each frame possesses a resolution of $384 \times 288$ and was collected from 23 patients.
 This dataset is associated with the Hospital Clinic located in Barcelona, Spain.
 The sequences within this dataset were recorded using devices such as Olympus Q160AL and Q165L, coupled with an Extra II video processor.
-Our study specifically used 165 images from the GlaS dataset, all of which were adjusted to the dimensions of $512 \times 512$.
+Following common practice~\cite{liu2024rolling}, we specifically used 165 images from the GlaS dataset, all of which were adjusted to the dimensions of $512 \times 512$.

 \paragraph{CVC-ClinicDB} The CVC-ClinicDB dataset~\cite{bernal2015wm}, often abbreviated simply as "CVC," serves as a publicly accessible resource for polyp diagnosis within colonoscopy videos.
 It encompasses a total of 612 images, each having a resolution of $384 \times 288$, meticulously extracted from 31 distinct colonoscopy sequences.
 These frames provide a diverse array of polyp instances, making them particularly useful for the development and evaluation of polyp detection algorithms.
 To ensure consistency across different datasets used in our study, all images from the CVC-ClinicDB dataset were uniformly resized to $256 \times 256$.